MudaSir-Latif/SE/README.md

 ## Deployment

-- The project includes a `vercel.json` for deployment on Vercel using Python 3.9 and the WSGI entrypoint.
 - Configure environment variables and static/media file storage as needed for production.
+This repository doesn't include any active platform-specific deployment config by default.

 ## Key Apps and Models